 - New Era has been helping Philadelphia consumers become debt free since 1999.
 We’ve settled more than $250,000,000 in debt and worked with thousands of clients in a variety of situations.
 You can visit our Testimonials page to read or listen to the stories of real clients in their own words.

 - No Upfront Fees.
 A Debt Settlement company should not charge you any fees unless or until they settle your debt.
 This is not only the most ethical way to do business – per an FTC ruling effective October 27, 2010, it’s also the only legal way to charge fees.

 - No “add-on” fees.
-Some debt settlement companies try to get around the law by charging administrative fees, signing fees, consultation fees and various other excuses to get upfront payment from you.
+Some debt settlement companies try to get around the law by charging administrative fees, signing fees, consultation fees, and various other excuses to get an upfront payment from you.
 Honest debt settlement companies, such as New Era, charge a settlement fee which you do not pay until your debt is settled.
 Always make sure you know what you are being charged for.

 - End-to-end service.
-Some “debt settlement” companies you may find are only sales groups who will hand off your accounts to a different company that will negotiate the actual settlement.
+Some “debt settlement” companies you may find are only sales groups that will hand off your accounts to a different company that will negotiate the actual settlement.
 The problems with this are self-evident.
 This sales group passes along your information, possibly to multiple companies, and is not invested in your needs or experience once your file is off their desk.
-Look for a company such as New Era who will handle your program from beginning to end.
+Look for a company such as New Era that will handle your program from beginning to end.

 - With the crash of the sub-prime mortgage industry in Philadelphia many new debt settlement companies headed by prior mortgage industry people suddenly popped up to take advantage of the situation.
 As the economy shifts and changes, this will surely happen again.
 Do not be drawn in by ads full of buzz-word phrases and a polished exterior.
 These companies simply do not have the experience or the relationships necessary to achieve your best settlement deals.
 Look for companies like New Era who have been around long enough to amass a solid settlement track record.